cloudmesh-community/book/chapters/case/case.md

    5. Select the Play arrow in JobControl
    6. An exhaust warning will appear.
 Select OK.
 The job will start.

-Questions raised:
+Questions to be integarted:

 * What is the importance of setting cutting parameters?
 * What will you check before pressing the start button to ensure safety?